Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/authentication/sessions.md

 title: Sessions in the Dev Portal
 ---

 ⚠️**Important:** Portal Session Configuration does not apply when using [OpenID Connect](/hub/kong-inc/openid-connect) for Dev Portal authentication.
-The following information assumes that the Dev Portal is configured with `portal_auth` other than `openid-connect`, for example `key-auth` or `basic-auth`.
+The following information assumes that the Dev Portal is configured with `portal_auth` other than `openid-connect`; for example, `key-auth` or `basic-auth`.

 ## How does the Sessions Plugin work in the Dev Portal?